eliorby/train-ticket-graph-query-engine/README.md

 (services, an RDS instance, an SQS queue, and the edges between them) and exposes it through a generic, filterable query engine over a REST API.

-The core idea is to find multi-hop **routes** through the graph that match a composable set of security-relevant conditions - e.g. routes that start at a public-facing service, pass through a node with a known vulnerability, and terminate at a sensitive sink (a database or queue).
+The core idea is to find **multi-hop routes** through the graph that match a composable set of security-relevant conditions - i.e. routes that start at a public-facing service, pass through a node with a known vulnerability, and terminate at a sensitive sink (a database or queue).

 This is a small, self-contained version of attack-path / toxic-flow analysis: